 With elevation changes ranging from 600 meters to 8848 meters, Nepal is the best trekking destination in the world, with altitude variations from 600m to 8848m.
 It includes all trekking grades making the difficulties of a trek dependent on various factors.
-The main reason in grading the trekking difficulty is to offer each person a trek from easy to really challenging.
-Regarding the grading of a trek, Trekking Planner has factored in the total duration of the trek, the condition of the terrain, the maximum difference in altitude per day, the time spent at high altitude above 3000m, night temperatures, remoteness and walking conditions.
+The main reason for grading the trekking difficulty is to offer each person a trek from easy to really challenging.
+Regarding the grading of a trek, Holiday Tours Nepal has factored in the total duration of the trek, the condition of the terrain, the maximum difference in altitude per day, the time spent at high altitude above 3000m, night temperatures, remoteness and walking conditions.

 Grade 1 (Easy)